Position: Tensor Networks are a Valuable Asset for Green AI: Introduction

 \section{Introduction}

-More than ever before we have access to data sets throughout almost all disciplines of science and engineering.
+More than ever, we have access to data sets throughout almost all science and engineering disciplines.
 Fueling our economies and shaping our society, data is therefore considered the oil of the 21st century.
 At the same time, AI algorithms become increasingly powerful to transform large amounts of raw data into valuable information.
-Consequently, AI development and data availability are deeply intertwined and they have a common characteristic: both are growing exponentially \cite{wu2021sustainable}.
-While this wealth of information is opening the doors for extraordinary opportunities, we cannot ignore the downside of this development: AI research on a large scale has undesirable, negative side effects on economic, social, and environmental sustainability.
-To illustrate this, we consider the following example.
-The authors of \cite{strubell2019energy} analyze the energy required for training popular off-the-shelf natural language processing (NLP) models.
-They have found CO$_2$ emissions up to \SI{280000}{kg} for training and up to 3 million dollars for cloud compute costs.
-As a comparison, a person could fly more than 300 times between Amsterdam and New York to emit the same amount of CO$_2$~\cite{KLMflights}.
+Consequently, AI development and data availability are deeply intertwined, and they have a common characteristic: both are growing exponentially \cite{wu2021sustainable}.
+While this wealth of information is opening the doors for extraordinary opportunities, the downside of this development cannot be ignored: AI research on a large scale has adverse side effects on economic, social, and environmental sustainability.
+Let us consider the example from Strubell et al. that analyzes the energy required for training popular off-the-shelf natural language processing models \yrcite{strubell2019energy}.
+The training causes CO$_2$ emissions up to \SI{280000}{kg} and cloud computing costs up to 3 million dollars.
+As a comparison, a person could fly more than 300 times between Amsterdam and New York to emit the same amount of CO$_2$ \cite{myclimate}.

-One of the reasons for unsustainable development in AI research is unfortunately anchored in what the AI community defines as \textit{better}.
-The current thrive and almost single focus is to present a model that beats the current accuracy benchmark.
-To obtain state-of-the-art results, the number of model parameters and hyperparameters are increased, as well as the size of the training data.
+On another note, Schwartz et al. argued that one of the reasons for the unsustainable development in AI research is unfortunately anchored in what the AI community commonly defines as state-of-the-art results \yrcite{schwartz2020green}, namely focusing on accuracy or similar measures.
+They claim that to obtain more accurate results, the number of model parameters and hyperparameters is increased, as well as the size of the training data.
 The result is an exponentially growing demand for compute used to train AI models \cite{schwartz2020green}.
-This is not only unsustainable from an environmental and economic point of view, but also from a social one: it has a large carbon footprint, it is expensive, and it excludes researchers with fewer resources.
+This development is not only unsustainable from an environmental and economic point of view but also from a social one: this exponential growth has a large carbon footprint, is expensive, and excludes researchers with fewer resources \cite{schwartz2020green, ahmed2023growing}.